Azure/azure-sdk-for-net/sdk/schemaregistry/Azure.Data.SchemaRegistry/README.md

 ## Examples

-The following shows examples of what is available through the SchemaRegistryClient.
+The following shows examples of what is available through the `SchemaRegistryClient`.
 There are both sync and async methods available for these client operations.

 * [Register a schema](#register-a-schema)
 * [Retrieve a schema ID](#retrieve-a-schema-id)